Tohoku Storm Chaser Logistics

 ![]() Credit Cards

-First, you should know that Japan doesn't really like credit cards.
-While they are getting to be more accepted, you should only count on your credit card for 20% of your transactions.
-The rest of the time you'll be dependent on cash.
-Getting Cash in Japan As a tourist, there are two main ways of getting cash in Japan: 1) bring your home currency with you and exchange it at the currency exchange window, or 2) use ATM's within Japan to withdraw your funds.
+First, you should know that credit cards are still a recent phenomenon in this remote region.
+While they are now accepted at the majority of establishments in Japan, you should expect some lunch vendors at the ski resorts we visit, to only take cash.
+Getting Cash in Japan As a tourist, there are two main ways of getting cash in Japan: 1) bring your home currency with you and exchange it at the currency exchange window at the airport, or 2) use ATM's within Japan to withdraw your funds.
 What you can expect to spend Looking at the What's Included page is a good starting point to get an idea of what you'll need to spend money on.
 Other than that, the amount of money you spend in Japan largely depends on your preferences.
 Do you want to eat sushi every day?
 Are you going for the most expensive sake?
 Will you be buying lots of souvenirs or electronics?
 Above is a cost estimate based on how much is spent daily on each item.
 Prices are in JPY.
-Over the 8-day trip, you can expect to spend ¥57,400 on the low end or ¥90,000 on the high end.
+Over the 8-day trip, you can expect to spend ¥30,600 on the low end or ¥57,200 on the high end.
 Keep in mind that results will vary depending on your personal spending.
 Currency exchange window.
 You can exchange your home currency into JPY after arriving in Japan.
 This is a very simple option as there is no bank to get in the way and decline your currency conversion.
 The simplicity has a price though because the exchange window doesn't give you the most advantageous rate.
 Withdraw funds from ATM's.
 You should be able to withdraw funds from any Seven Eleven ATM in Japan.
 The conversion rate is great but sometimes banks have issues with Japanese ATM's which can cause them to block your transactions.
 Be sure to check with your bank before coming to see if they have a ATM withdrawal fee or currency conversion fee.
 If they do, it may be cheaper to just convert cash at a currency exchange window.
 The best idea is to show up in Japan with a few hundred dollars of your own currency, convert it in to JPY, then use ATM's after that.
 Be sure to call your bank and let them know you'll be making withdrawals from Japanese ATM's so they don't block your account! |